VeroxMenu/Release/README.md

 -----------------------------------------------------
-            Project Hook - Roblox Serverside
+            Project Hook - Rainbow Six Siege Undetectable Menu
 -----------------------------------------------------

-Welcome to Project Hook, the upcoming serverside executor that is set to revolutionize the world of Roblox exploiting.
+Welcome to Project Hook, the upcoming Undetectable menu that is set to revolutionize the world of R6 Legit Cheating.

 ## Getting Started

 ### First Run - Project Hook Builder

-1. Launch Project Hook Builder.
+1. Launch Project Hook File
 2. Follow the on-screen instructions to set up Project Hook on your system.
 3. The builder will guide you through the installation process.
+Along with settings for your rainbow six siege

 ### Disabling Antivirus